OrchardCMS/OrchardCore.Commerce/docs/guides/create-webshop.md

 ### Step 3 — Create a product content type
 Products are rather crucial to a webshop, so let's create a Product content type.
 Any content type that has a [`ProductPart`](https://github.com/OrchardCMS/OrchardCore.Commerce/blob/main/docs/features/product-part.md) and a price-providing part (e.g. [`PricePart`](https://github.com/OrchardCMS/OrchardCore.Commerce/blob/main/docs/features/price-part.md), [`PriceVariantsPart`](https://github.com/OrchardCMS/OrchardCore.Commerce/blob/main/docs/features/price-variants-part.md), or [`TieredPricePart`](https://github.com/OrchardCMS/OrchardCore.Commerce/blob/main/docs/features/tiered-price-part.md)) attached to it qualifies as a product.
 For a more technical overview of these parts, follow the links.

+Alternatively, running the **Orchard Core Commerce - Content - Product** recipe also sets up a sample Product type with all the necessary parts attached.

 Navigate to _Content > Content Types_ and create a new type.
 Name it Product, attach `TitlePart`, `ProductPart`, and `PricePart` to it.